Blakeslee lab

-Dr. April MH Blakeslee, Ph.D.: Associate Professor, Biology.
+Dr. April MH Blakeslee, Ph.D.: Associate Professor, Biology, East Carolina University (Greenville, NC).
+Email: [email protected]

-I am a member of the Biology Department at East Carolina University, where I started in 2015 as an Assistant Professor and was promoted to Associate Professor in 2021.
+Presently, I am a member of the Biology Department at East Carolina University, where I started in 2015 as an Assistant Professor and was promoted to Associate Professor in 2021.
 I specialize in conservation biology, invasion biology, parasite ecology, biodiversity, and biogeography in marine systems, where my research focuses on these areas (see more detailed information on the Research page).
-I have mentored two PhD students and eight MS students at ECU (see information on these students below).
-Prior to my appointment at ECU, I was an Assistant Professor at Long Island University-Post.
+Thus far, I have graduated 2 PhD and 5 MS students, and I am currently mentoring 2 PhD students and 4 MS students at ECU (see information on these students below).
+Prior to my appointment at ECU, I held an Assistant Professor position at Long Island University-Post.
 During my time at LIU-Post, I taught several undergraduate courses related to general biology and ecology, and a graduate level course, Marine Ecology.
 I also developed a productive research program at LIU with undergraduate students and masters' students.
-I mentored three master's students who successfully defended their masters' theses during this time.
+I also graduated 3 MS students during this time.
 Prior to that appointment, I was a postdoctoral fellow in the Marine Invasions Ecology Laboratory at the Smithsonian Environmental Research Center (SERC) in Edgewater, Maryland under the supervision of Drs.
 Gregory Ruiz and Whitman Miller.
 While at SERC, I received two postdoctoral fellowships: the first was a Smithsonian Institution (SI) fellowship, where I focused on the populations genetics and phylogeography of a widespread marine snail, and the second was a fellowship through SI's Marine Science Network, where I investigated host-parasite biogeography, ecology, and population genetics in native and introduced regions.
-Through my appointment as a Research Associate at SI, I remain strongly tied to the Marine Invasions lab at SERC.
 Prior to my appointment at the Smithsonian, I completed my Ph.D. at the University of New Hampshire with advisors, Drs.
 James (Jeb) Byers and Michael Lesser.
+My PhD was titled: "Resolving the 150 year debate over the invasion history of the common periwinkle snail, Littorina littorea, in northeast North America."
+I also hold a BA and MA in Biology from Boston University (Boston, MA).
+My masters thesis was titled: "Site fidelity in a neotropical migrant species, the Ovenbird (Seiurus aurocapillus)."

 Contact: blakesleeap14@ecu.edu